adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 Image
 ^^^^^
-You can create an image dataset in tow ways:
+You can create an image dataset in two ways:

 1) give a path the directory